liamshatzel/myMetabolism/README.md

 # myMetabolism - A TRF Tracker

-<p>An app to better track TRF, and score adherence to a set schedule.</p>
+<p>An app to better track TRF and score adherence to a set schedule.</p>

 ## Technologies
 - Firebase